ad2ien/ad2ien.github.io/content/it-xp/2018-04-01-Air-France.md

 ### ACARSWEB Projet

 This project is an interface with ACARS messages (message format use to communicate with aircrafts) it allows to exploit flight data.

-• Java agent that parse and compile ACARS messages and send a report to a fuel consumption tool.
+- Java agent that parse and compile ACARS messages and send a report to a fuel consumption tool.
-• Interface avec KLM (Netherland)
+- Interface avec KLM (Netherland)
-• Real TDD Development!
+- Real TDD Development!
 (Test Driven Development.)

 ### AMPHORE Projet

 EFB Document management system for various aircraft types.
-Consists of a web application, java agents and Loaders.
+Consists of a Spring web application, java agents and Loaders.
 • Development
 • Redesigns following DDD Domain Driven Design paradigm.
 • Improvement and performance studies.